kaxios/kaxios.github.io/index.md

 # Fun Projects

 # Current

+- [ ] Exploring tooling to integrate gitops and data related projects in particular to orchestrate cheap Spark based data pipelines in the cloud.
+- [ ] Exploring the creation of some utilities Kubernetes Operators to allow Raspberry Pi workloads to be orchestrate by a single node Kubernets cluster.

+# Past
-- Exploring HadoopFS on arm(raspberry pi)
+- [X] Exploring HadoopFS on arm(raspberry pi)
-- Exploring Apache Spark on arm(raspberry pi/Nvidia Jetson)
+- [X] Exploring Apache Spark on arm(raspberry pi/Nvidia Jetson)
-- Exploring Apache Spark with machines with CUDA cores(x386/arm)
+- [X] Exploring Apache Spark with machines with CUDA cores(x386/arm)
-- Exploring cools uses of CUDA cores(for data science and similar use cases)
+- [X] Exploring cools uses of CUDA cores(for data science and similar use cases)
-- Exploring Docker contianers on ARM raspberryPi and nvidia Jetson.
+- [X] Exploring Docker contianers on ARM raspberryPi and nvidia Jetson.
+- [X] Exploring Sao Paulo data(GIS based info) trying to do some crazy spacial joins with R.
+- [X] Exploring Sao Paulo real-time bus tracking in a search of insights(bash/kafka/k8s/docker/golang/cassandra).

 Samples: [https://github.com/6za](https://github.com/6za)

 Summary: [https://github.com/6za/runbooks-jupyter](https://github.com/6za/runbooks-jupyter)

-# Past
-- Exploring Sao Paulo data(GIS based info) trying to do some crazy spacial joins with R.
-- Exploring Sao Paulo real-time bus tracking in a search of insights(bash/kafka/k8s/docker/golang/cassandra).

 ---